Piistachyoo/myBashScripts/README.md

 ### 1- Back Script

 This script will help the user go to upper directory without using cd ../
-You can easily go back 3 folders at a finger tip
+You can easily go back 3 folders at a fingertip
 **This command must be run with source!**
 ![Script Execution](https://github.com/Piistachyoo/myBashScripts/blob/main/Back%20script/script.png?raw=true)

 ### 2- Calculator Script

-A shortcut to use `bc` command in an easy way
+A shortcut to use the `bc` command in an easy way
-Default precision for float values is 3
+The default precision for float values is 3
-Precision can be changed by specifing -p as an argument followed by the precision needed
+Precision can be changed by specifying -p as an argument followed by the precision needed
 ![Script Execution](https://github.com/Piistachyoo/myBashScripts/blob/main/Calculator%20Script/script.png?raw=true)

 ### 3- Path_Search Script